vvvv/visualprogramming.net/content/blog/2023/Dates/vvvv intermediate winter 2023/index.md

 Here is a list of intermediate vvvv workshops for those of you who already have a basic understanding of vvvv gamma.
 These sessions are designed to build on your existing knowledge and take you to the next level of skill and expertise.

-All the workshops are taking place On Thursadays 18:00 to 21:00 CET
+All workshops are taking place on Thursdays 18:00 to 21:00 CET

 - **November 23rd 2023**